Analysis

 2. Returns with low correlation to other asset classes

 Infrastructure will typically produce returns that have low correlation with other asset such as equities and fixed income.
 This offers investors attractive diversification benefits, as well as steady revenues and yields through downcycles.
+This long-term investment horizon aligns closely with infrastructure trends that emphasize durability, resilience, and stable returns.

 Hamilton Lane analysis shows that the pooled one-year IRR for global infrastructure over the last ten vintage years, has come in at 12.5 percent, and when looking at the highest and lowest 5-year annualized performance periods over the last 20 years, investors in infrastructure avoided the drop off on performance observed in other asset classes.